KM3-230213A and IceCube Neutrino Events from Metastable Dark Matter of Primordial Black Hole Origin: Summary and Future Directions

 \section{Summary and Future Directions}

-We have explored a unified framework in which the recently observed ultra-high-energy neutrino event KM3--230213A, together with similar IceCube detections, can originate from the late-time decay of metastable superheavy DM particles produced through PBH evaporation in the early Universe.
+We have explored a unified framework in which the recently observed ultra-high-energy neutrino event KM3-230213A, together with similar IceCube detections, can originate from the late-time decay of metastable superheavy DM particles produced through PBH evaporation in the early Universe.
 Within this scenario, PBHs formed from primordial density perturbations evaporate via Hawking radiation, emitting both SM particles and long-lived superheavy DM candidates.
 The subsequent decay of these DM particles at late cosmological epochs gives rise to a neutrino flux observable at present times.

 Using the observed DM relic density as a constraint, we determined the viable regions of the PBH abundance parameter $\beta$ and the initial mass $M_{\rm BH_0}$ that yield the correct DM production.
-For $10\,{\rm g}\!\lesssim\!M_{\rm BH_0}\!\lesssim\!5\times10^{8}\,{\rm g}$ and $10^{-30}\!\lesssim\!\beta\!\lesssim\!10^{-14}$, the decay of DM with masses $m_{\rm DM}\!\sim\!10^{8}$--$10^{10}\,{\rm GeV}$ can reproduce the PeV-EeV neutrino flux consistent with current observations.
+For $10\,{\rm g}\!\lesssim\!M_{\rm BH_0}\!\lesssim\!10^{8}\,{\rm g}$ and $10^{-24}\!\lesssim\!\beta\!\lesssim\!10^{-14}$, the decay of DM with masses $m_{\rm DM}\!\sim\!10^{7}$--$10^9\,{\rm GeV}$ can reproduce the PeV-EeV neutrino flux consistent with current observations.
 The proposed mechanism also naturally avoids stringent multimessenger constraints and remains compatible with cosmological and astrophysical bounds.

 Overall, this study establishes PBH evaporation as a compelling mechanism for generating superheavy DM and a plausible explanation for the observed ultra–high–energy neutrino events.
 Future observations from KM3NeT and IceCube-Gen2 will be instrumental in testing the predicted neutrino flux and assessing the viability of this PBH-induced dark matter decay framework.
-In addition, complementary probes from intermediate cosmic epochs such as constraints on energy injection derived from the 21–cm signal can further test this scenario~\cite{Sun:2025ksr}, offering a unique opportunity to bridge early universe cosmology with present-day high-energy neutrino astrophysics.
+While the decay of PBH induced massive DM avoid the standard multimessenger signals, it should be noted that indirect production of gamma rays can happen due to electroweak bremsstrahlung by emission of W and Z bosons, aside from photons.
+From the decay of these W and Z gauge bosons, secondary annihilation particles like electrons and positrons, protons and anti-proton as well as neutrinos and other charged leptons and hadrons may be produced~\cite{ElectroWeakBS1,electroweakBS2}.
+The resulting gamma rays may therefore be observed by various observatories like LHAASO~\cite{LHAASO:2023rpg}, Tibet $\rm AS\gamma$~\cite{TibetASgamma}, HAWC~\cite{HAWC:2019tcx}, and Fermi-LAT~\cite{Fermi-LAT:2009ihh}.
+In addition, complementary probes from intermediate cosmic epochs such as constraints on energy injection derived from the 21–cm signal can further test this scenario~\cite{Sun:2025ksr}, offering a unique opportunity to bridge early universe cosmology with present-day high-energy neutrino astrophysics. \\